Auto-Suggest Coding Guide

 Editing Suggestions

 The suggested categories are a starting point.
-You should review and refine them before creating your coding guide.
+You should review and refine them before creating your coding guide, then continue editing the guide itself if you want to reshape the codebook further.

 Renaming Categories